When we are scared or thrilled, memories are imprinted on our brains with particular vividness.

 We can use dissociation (usually most effectively by using the submodality of distance) to detach ourselves from the memory of a traumatic event, to give the reasoning part of the brain a chance to reassess it and put it back in context.
 When we imagine a traumatic event as if we were looking at it from a long way away, we can identify it as being that event, but we’re not getting the sensory pattern-match that triggers the trauma response, so our thinking brain can stay online to reframe it and make sense of it.

-This happens naturally – if an unpleasant event is not so serious enough to be encoded as a traumatic pattern-match, it will be painful to think about when it’s just happened, but as time passes, the memory will seem farther away and so less painful.
+This happens naturally – if an unpleasant event is not serious enough to be encoded as a traumatic pattern-match, it will be painful to think about when it’s just happened, but as time passes, the memory will seem further away and so less painful.
 By playing with the ‘distance’ submodality when we think of the event, NLP interventions can speed up that ‘time is nature’s healer’ process.

 Reframing is the process of changing the meaning or associations of a memory or a concept by placing it in a different context (‘context reframing’), or redefining or relabelling what happened (‘content reframing’).
 This helps us to make sense of a memory and put it in perspective.

-Our thinking brains do this naturally over time, and talking about the experience can help, but they this is only possible if the trauma response is not triggered.
+Our thinking brains do this naturally over time, and talking about the experience can help, but this is only possible if the trauma response is not triggered.
 A submodality intervention of placing the memory further away, or making the image of a memory smaller, can help with getting the necessary distance.

-Once the experience can be talked about, NLP can speed up the reframing process by inviting the individual to consider other contexts where a response that they might be judging as ‘bad’ could be useful, or by relabelling an undesired response, or by ‘scrambling’ the bad associations of elements of the memory by pointing out other more positive or funny associations that they could have.
+Once the experience can be talked about, an NLP Practitioner can speed up the reframing process by inviting the individual to consider other contexts where a response that they might be judging as ‘bad’ could be useful, or by relabelling an undesired response, or by ‘scrambling’ the bad associations of elements of the memory by pointing out other more positive or funny associations that they could have.

 In a traumatic incident, particular stimuli (the sensory fragments that the amygdala associated with the incident) are neurologically linked to a trauma response.
 If the event is scary enough, just one occurrence is enough to make the link.